 1. Where you will live in retirement

-3. The 3.8% Medicare surtax
+3. The 3.8% net investment income tax

-Beginning in 2013, married couples (filing jointly) with a modified adjusted gross income (MAGI) of more than $250,000 are subject to a new 3.8% Medicare surtax.
-(The MAGI thresholds are $125,000 for married taxpayers filing separately and $200,000 for single filers.)
-The surtax applies to income from interest, dividends, capital gains, annuities, rents, and royalties; or MAGI in excess of the income thresholds, whichever is less.
+Married couples (filing jointly) with a modified adjusted gross income (MAGI) of more than $250,000 may be subject to a 3.8% net investment income tax.
+(The MAGI thresholds are $125,000 for married taxpayers filing separately and $200,000 for single filers or head of household.)
+The tax applies to net investment income (which includes income from interest, dividends, capital gains, annuities, rents, and royalties, among other things); or MAGI in excess of the income thresholds, whichever is less.

 4. Leaving money to others

-On the other hand, if your heirs are likely to be in a much lower tax bracket than you are, it may be advantageous to leave them a traditional IRA—it may be better for them to pay lower taxes in the future than for you to pay higher taxes now.
+If your heirs are likely to be in a much lower tax bracket than you are, it may be more advantageous to leave them a traditional account.
+That's because it may be better for your heirs to pay lower taxes in the future than for you to pay higher taxes now.

-Also, Roth IRA conversions may be disadvantageous to those who intend to leave at least some of their assets to charitable institutions, because traditional IRAs can typically be left to charity without any tax bill at all, for either party.
-So, in that case conversion will mean that the tax was paid needlessly.6
+Also, Roth conversions may be disadvantageous to those who intend to leave at least some of their assets to charitable institutions.
+Traditional accounts can typically be left to charity without having to pay income tax (although estate tax may apply).
+So, in that case, conversion will mean that the income tax was paid needlessly.6

 6. College-age children